AhmedGSonbol/TP-Express_Description/README.md

 Is a Flutter-based mobile application designed to manage the delivery of goods between multiple users with specific roles.
 The app supports four distinct user types:

-Customer / Vendor: Can create delivery orders to send goods.
+Customer / Vendor can create orders to send goods.

-Driver: Picks up goods from Customers or Vendors and delivers them to the designated Receiver.
+Driver picks up goods from Customers or Vendors and delivers them to the designated Receiver.

+Driver can scan order barcode.

+Real-time notifications to driver when new shipment is ordered.

-Receiver: Receives the goods and verifies the delivery using a unique order number.
+Receiver receives the goods and verifies the delivery using a unique order number.

-🔧 Key Features
+- Key Features :-
-Role-based authentication and navigation.
+  - Role-based authentication and navigation.

-Order creation, pickup, delivery, and tracking.
+  - Order creation, pickup, delivery, and tracking.

-Order verification by the receiver using a unique order code.
+  - Order verification by the receiver using a unique order code.

-Clean and scalable Flutter architecture.
+  - Clean and scalable Flutter architecture.

-Responsive UI designed for each user type.
+  - Responsive UI designed for each user type.

 - Techhnologies used :-